 - Configure Service Provider at Identity Provider

-Add the IdP instance on the OnApp CP
+Add IdP Instance on CP

-It is important to access OnApp CP via https before the following steps, to ensure the links containing in the Metadata file are correct.
+It is important to access OnApp CP via HTTPS before the following steps, to ensure the links containing in the Metadata file are correct.

-To add a new Identity Provider instance follow these steps:
+To add a new Identity Provider instance, follow these steps:

 Fill in the fields in the new window: